xautzhaozhe/SGLNet/README.md

 This code is for our paper  "Spectral-Constrained Global and Local Feature Learning for Hyperspectral Anomaly Detection"

-after download the files, run Main.py gets the results in our paper.
+After download the files, run Main.py gets the results in our paper.